BohdanOne/vinyl-store/README.md

 - Photo by Mick Haupt on Unsplash
 - Photo by Jamakassi on Unsplash
 - Photo by Clem Onojeghuo on Unsplash
-- Photo by Luana De Marco on Unsplash
+- portugalsiPhoto by Luana De Marco on Unsplash